yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 Create Index & Upload to S3
 ======
 The index of images will be created from two datasets: [iFood](https://www.kaggle.com/c/ifood-2019-fgvc6/data) which is the data I trained on, and [Food 101](https://www.kaggle.com/dansbecker/food-101).
 The id of each image is the filename in this format  \<id\>.jpg.
 I use [this](https://github.com/yonigottesman/deepfood/blob/master/notebooks/create_index_images.sh) script to downlaod the datasets, put all the images in the same folder and change all the filenames to ids.
-To create the Annoy index I iteratre through all the images extract there embedding and add the embedding to Annoy
+To create the Annoy index I iterate through all the images, extract their embedding and add the embedding to Annoy
 ```python
 t = AnnoyIndex(512, 'euclidean')
 for batch in tqdm(dataloader):